Zack-Bloodshot/Ohto-Ai/README.md

    - `API_HASH` :  Give API_HASH of your Alternate Telegram Account.
    - `STRING_NAME` :  Make a string session from [here](https://repl.it/@subinps/getStringName)
    - `BOT_TOKEN` :  Make a Bot from [@Botfather](https://t.me/botfather) and fill it's bot token.
-   - `SUDO_USERS` :  Fill Userid of yhe users whom you want to be able to control the bot.
+   - `SUDO_USERS` :  Fill Userid of the users whom you want to be able to control the bot.
 You can add multiple id by giving a space in b/w each id.

 ## Credits